Day Nursery Centre History

 Lifelong learning is highly valued at Day Nursery Centre.
-On October 4, 2014, for the first time in DNC history, our board of directors allowed our programs to close at noon, in order for our staff to be able to participate in learning together, without giving up their own personal time.
+On October 4, 2014, for the first time in DNC history, our board of directors allowed our programs to close at noon, in order for our staff to be able to participate in learning together.

 Kitchen renovations took place at the Gretta Brown and Crossways Units with funding support from private donations, The Winnipeg Foundation and the Community Places Program.

-Board members developed a policy to close the centres two days a year at noon in order for educators from all centres to participate in Professional Development.
-This allows educators to continue on their pedagogical journey while they learn alongside their colleagues and the children, and reflect on the program and experiences they provide.
+Board members developed a policy to close the centres two days a year at noon in order for educators to participate in Professional Development.

 Core values were created, after a process of collaboration between staff and board members.
 Day Nursery Centre values are: Beauty, Growth and Development, Happiness, Inclusiveness, Relationships and Wellness.